ivmai/bdwgc/docs/simple_example.md

 ### Debugging

-Additional debug checks can be performed by defining `GC_DEBUG` before including `gc.h`.
+Additional debug checks can be performed by defining `GC_DEBUG` before include `gc.h` file.
 Additional options are available if the collector is also built with `--enable-gc-debug` and all allocations are performed with `GC_DEBUG` defined.

-### What if I can't rewrite/recompile my program?
+### What if I cannot rewrite/recompile my program?

 You may be able to build the collector with `--enable-redirect-malloc` and set the `LD_PRELOAD` environment variable to point to the resulting library, thus